 By embedding the assessment within the 'bite-sized' learning content, CDEP helps you quickly identify what you already know (boosting your confidence) and uncovers any gaps in knowledge to help focus your learning.

-There are a number of different topics available to choose from.
-They can be completed in any order.
+There are a number of different topics available to choose from, which can be completed in any order.

-Should you feel your specified registration level is incorrect, you can easily alter your level within the 'Your account' section of the website.
+If your CDEP registration level is incorrect, you can easily change your level in the 'My Account' section of the website.

-Consistent with competency-based education, 100% mastery is required in order to progress.
-If unsuccessful, you will be offered the opportunity to re-take the quiz with a new set of questions or choose another topic or competency.
+A 80% pass mark is required.
+If unsuccessful, you will be offered the opportunity to re-take the competency with a new set of questions or choose another topic or competency.

-Should you attempt a specific competency 3 times and still be unsuccessful, you will be locked out of that competency until you have accessed at least one relevant resource after which you may again attempt the competency.
+Should you attempt a competency 3 times and still be unsuccessful, but not have looked at any of the resources, you will be locked out of that competency.
+To unlock the competency, please review at least one of the competency resources.

-To support you complete the topic, there are a series of resources linked to each competency.
-The resources can be viewed prior to starting the quiz, during as well as after the quiz should you wish to do so.
+There are a series of resources linked to each competency.
+The resources can be viewed prior to starting the competency, during, as well as after the question series, should you wish to do so.

-Each resource is linked to a CDEP registration level (e.g. core, intermediate, diabetes specialist and so on).
-This is to help you select the type of resource you may require.
-The higher the registration level linked to the resource the more in-depth the resource will be.
-This does not mean that diabetes specialist resources may not be of interest to core or intermediate staff and visa versa.
-Core resources are often also good patient resources so may be useful for diabetes specialist staff to review.
+Each resource is linked to a CDEP registration level (e.g. core, intermediate, diabetes specialist and diabetes expert).
+The higher the registration level linked to the resource, the more in-depth the resource will be.
+This does not mean that diabetes specialist resources may not be of interest to people doing the core or intermediate level and visa versa.
+Core resources are generally good patient resources, so may be useful for diabetes specialist staff to review them.

-If you have any problems or questions, please do not hesitate to contact us for further assistance:
+and finally... if you have any questions or feedback, please do not hesitate to contact: